 Letting go is painful, but God is faithful.
 He has great things in store for you.

 Maybe you’re like me and have said “Goodbye” to a child who is off to college, or perhaps getting married and beginning their own life.
-Or maybe you recently put your kindergartener on the bus; or you just watched as your 16-year-old drove away from away from home, beginning his first solo adventure behind the wheel, and you feel sad; or you might just simply be longing for the good-old days, and you’re having trouble moving on.
+Or maybe you recently put your kindergartener on the bus; or you just watched as your 16-year-old drove away from home, beginning his first solo adventure behind the wheel, and you feel sad; or you might just simply be longing for the good-old-days when your children were younger, and you’re having trouble moving on.

 He knows what’s best for us and He says to forget the things behind and keep your eyes on the prize, even if your youngest has just left for college.